 There are two registration options for honors theses and honors projects, depending upon a student's preference (or participation in a Departmental Honors (DH) track).

 - Individually contracted between a student and faculty research committee, using the online CHC Paths Honors Thesis/Project contract process, or

 - Classroom seminar guided by an instructor's preapproved syllabi on a specific topic and registered via SPIRE.
 Seminar descriptions are listed in the Honors Course Guide and are subject to change year to year.

 - Anytime: Initiate conversations with faculty regarding potential honors thesis or project research topics.

-- April/May of Junior year:
+- The end of April of Junior year:

 - Obtain two faculty members to serve on thesis/project guidance committee

 - Discuss and draft Part I research proposal which addresses: